cu-library/ezproxy-config-lint/CHECKS.md

 * `Group`
 * `HTTPMethod`
+* `AddUserHeader`
 * `AnonymousURL`

 'Opener' directives are Option directives which have a corresponding 'closer' Option directive.
-See [L4002](#l4002]) for more information.
+See [L4002](#l1004---anonymousurl-directive-is-out-of-order) for more information.

 ---------